-WASHINGTON – Today, Senate Homeland Security and Governmental Affairs Committee Chairman Tom Carper (D-Del.) took to the Senate Floor to urge his colleagues to confirm the Nomination of Katherine Archuleta to be the Director of the Office of Personnel Management.
+WASHINGTON – Today, Senate Homeland Security and Governmental Affairs Committee Chairman Tom Carper (D-Del.) took to the Senate Floor to urge his colleagues to confirm the Nomination of Jeh Johnson to be the Secretary of the Department of Homeland Security.

 Chairman Carper’s statement, as prepared for delivery, follows: